 If we neglect our physical bodies and fail to eat regularly and healthily, we grow weak and may become sick.
 If we neglect to ingest scripture regularly, the same happens in our spiritual lives.
 No matter how many great sermons we hear, no matter how grand our worship may be, and no matter how inspired our relationships aid us, I think what will last the longest will be the foundation of the Word.

-That isn’t new news to most of us, but I was reminded of that this week when I visited a friend of nearly 45 years.
-She is 92 and lives in an assisted living facility.
-Her husband died eight years ago and her four grown children and their families are scattered across several states.
+That isn’t new news to most of us, but I was reminded of that this when I visited a friend of nearly 45 years.
+She was 92 and lived in an assisted living facility.
+Her husband had died eight years ago and her four grown children and their families were scattered across several states.
 She was formerly an elementary school teacher and also a Sunday School teacher.

 Before we even arrived at her apartment door, she looked at me and said, “I’m regressing.”
-She was talking about her memory and how often she now forgets things or cannot recall some things.
-She said it saddens her, but I reminded her that when I called to plan the visit she recognized my voice before I ever said my name.
+She was talking about her memory and how often she now forgot things or could not recall some things.
+She said it saddened her, but I reminded her that when I called to plan the visit she recognized my voice before I ever said my name.

-Instrumental music of hymns and worship music surround her throughout her day from a playlist one of her sons has set up.
-Even that immerses her and brings to mind many favorite scriptures of hers.
+Instrumental music of hymns and worship music surrounded her throughout her day from a playlist one of her sons had set up.
+Even that immersed her and brought to mind many favorite scriptures of hers.

-It might be easy to say she is unique and of course she is, even as each of us is.
+It might be easy to say she was unique and of course she was, even as each of us is.
 But I believe what remains in us as age advances and health begins to fail is the spiritual foundation upon which our lives have been built.